durgeshmeena/Hack-Time/README.md

 # **HackThisFall2.0-LightDev**

  ## Build a WhatsApp Chatbot With Python, Flask and Twilio
 A chatbot is a software application that is able to conduct a conversation with a human user.
+Hack-Time, chatbot which gives details about upcoming/running Hackathons and CP contests.
-In this Project we build a chatbot for WhatsApp using the Twilio API for WhatsApp and the Flask framework for Python.
+Build using the Twilio API for WhatsApp and the Flask framework for Python.

  ### Requirements
   >[Python](https://python.org/) <br>